Safety matters in dumper hire

-Many of those accidents are of a serious nature, and some even result in death, so it is important to understand the dangers of using dumpers on building sites and to take steps to improve safety.
+Many of those accidents are severe, and some even result in death, so it is essential to understand the dangers of using dumpers on building sites and take steps to improve safety.

 Dumper hire, in particular, needs extra care as drivers, even experienced ones, may not be familiar with the machine they are using or the construction site where they are working.

-One of the primary cause of accidents according to the Health and Safety Executive is driver error, usually due to lack of experience in driving dumpers or to the inappropriate operation of dumper controls.
+One of the primary cause of accidents according to the Health and Safety Executive is driver error, usually due to lack of experience in driving dumpers or to the improper operation of dumper truck controls.

 Other leading causes of accidents involving site dumpers are overturning on steep slopes and embankments; driving into excavations, falling from the machine while riding over rough ground or accidentally striking a worker who is on foot.